MichiBerger/capstone-project/README.md

 # LittleSunshine

-LittleSunshine makes it easy to keep the best phrases of your kids and save them as memory.
+LittleSunshine makes it easy to keep the best phrases of your kids and save them as a memory.
 You can simple add a phrase and combine it with a nice picture.
-The keep track of your favorite phrases you can bookmark them or if you get rid of a phrase you can just delete it!
-With LittleSunshine you´ll never forget the best memories with your kid!
+To keep track of your favorite phrases you can bookmark them or if you get rid of a phrase you can just delete it!
+With LittleSunshine you´ll never forget the best memories of your kid!

 ## About Me